Baščaršija: History

 Before the arrival of the Ottomans in the largest settlement on Sarajevo field was the village square Tornik, which was located at the crossroad of the roads where today is the Ali Pasha's Mosque.
 Baščaršija was built in 1462 when Isa-Beg Isaković built the Ishaković han, in addition to its many shops.

 Around the main entrance, the Bazerdžani čaršija was formed.
 The čaršija Kazaz is situated to the west, and to the north sit both the čaršija Sedlar and Sarača.
 The most significant buildings constructed during this period were mosques.
 Baščaršija's famous mosque was built by Havedža Durak in 1528, and Gazi Husrev-beg built his mosque in 1530.

-Gazi Husrev-beg raises a Gazi Husrev-begova Medresa, a library, a haniqah, the Gazi Husrev-beg Hamam, the Gazi Husrev-beg bezistan, the Morića Han, sahat-kula and other tourist attractions in Baščaršija.
-Gazi Husrev-Beg was buried in the harem of his mosque, beside the harem is the Türbe of his freed slave and the first mutevelija of his vakuf, Murat-beg Tardić.
+Gazi Husrev-beg built a Gazi Husrev-begova Medresa, a library, a haniqah, the Gazi Husrev-beg Hamam, the Gazi Husrev-beg bezistan, the Morića Han, sahat-kula and other tourist attractions in Baščaršija.
+Gazi Husrev-Beg was buried in the harem of his mosque, beside the harem is the türbe of his freed slave and the first mutevelija of his vakuf, Murat-beg Tardić.

-Along with Islamic places of worship erected at that time, Baščaršija is also the location of the Old Orthodox Church, built sometimes during 16th century and first mentioned in Ottoman sources from 1539, and also the first Sephardi temple, called Old Synagogue which is built between 1581-87.
-Just next to the Old Synagogue (Stari Hram = Old Temple) some time later was built New Synagogue (Novi Hram = New Temple).
+Along with Islamic places of worship erected at that time, Baščaršija is also the location of the Old Orthodox Church, built sometime during the 16th century and first mentioned in Ottoman sources from 1539, and also the first Sephardic Jewish temple the Old Synagogue, built between 1581 and 1587.
+Just next to the Old Synagogue (Stari Hram = Old Temple) the New Synagogue (Novi Hram = New Temple) was built a short time after.

 Today the Jewish community uses the more recently erected synagogue just across the Miljacka river, while both Old and New synagogue buildings are used as Jewish cultural centers.
 The New Synagogue was donated by the Jewish community to the city of Sarajevo and serves as a gallery called Novi Hram.
 The Old Synagogue building was turned into the Jewish Museum of Bosnia and Herzegovina, and is considered to be one of the finest exhibition spaces in the former Yugoslavia.

 During the 16th century a number of commercial facilities was built, such as bezistans, hans, and caravanserais.
 Sarajevo was an important center of trade in the Balkans and had three bezistans (today the Gazi Husrev-begov bezistan and Brusa bezistan are still standing).
 There were colonies of Venetian and Ragusan traders, and Baščaršija had approximately 12,000 commercial and craft shops.